3 Rules

 Player Acquisition & Movement-

 Trades/Transactions -Players can be added or waived from your roster via the free agent list or trades with other GM's.
-Player transactions are made to the roster once per week and must be received via e-mail by 12 noon (PST) on Sundays.
+There is no approval process neccessary to complete a trade, but ask that the trades be structured fairly for both teams.

 Waiving Players -